 The accounting and financial reporting treatment applied to the Authority is determined by its measurement focus.
 The transactions of the Authority are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and liabilities associated with the operations are included on the statements of net position.
 Operating revenues, such as charges for services, result from exchange transactions associated with the principal activity of the Authority.
 Exchange transactions are those in which each party receives and gives up essentially equal values.
 Non-operating revenues, such as miscellaneous revenue and investment earnings, result from ancillary activities.
 Net position (i.e., total assets net of total liabilities) are segregated into restricted and unrestricted components, as follows:

-• Invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation reduced by the net outstanding debt balances.
+- Invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation reduced by the net outstanding debt balances. - Restricted, have constraints placed on use, either externally or internally.

 Accounting Method